mwendemichelle4-dev/Credit-Card-Fraud-Detection-Analysis/README.md

 Methodology & Technical Approach
 The entire analysis is contained within the Notebook.

-# Preprocessing & Imbalance Handling
+# PREPROCESSING AND IMBALANCE HANDLING
 Data Splitting: Stratified train-test split performed before any scaling or resampling to prevent data leakage.

 Scaling: Time and Amount features were standardized (using StandardScaler).